 City of San Luis Obispo, CA

-We're repaving roads, improving pedestrian safety and visibility, adding accessible curb ramps to sidewalks, and more!
+As part of SLO in Motion, the City of San Luis Obispo is repaving roads, improving pedestrian safety and visibility, adding accessible curb ramps to sidewalks, and more.

 These construction projects are not just about fixing roads and adding bike lanes.
 They're a vital part of our collective vision for San Luis Obispo, one that seeks to create a more resilient, vibrant, inclusive, and forward-thinking community.